jod35/Building_web_Applications_with_FastAPI.github.io/02/index.md

 ```
 In this example, we are making a request to the `/` URL and are getting a JSON response of `{"message": "Helo World"}`.

-The route decorator specified includes an HTTP method that is used when making a request.
+The `@app` decorator above includes an HTTP method that is used when making a request.
 In our example, this is the `GET` request.
 Now let us create more routes by adding this code.

 ```python
 @app.get('/{name}')